YellowJacketLinux/GCC-Bootstrap/README.md

 Step Two: Build Ada and D enabled GCC 14.2.0 in LFS 12.2
 --------------------------------------------------------

+Theoretically this step could be skipped but I would rather be safe.

 Using the `/opt/gcc-preboostrap` build of GCC 14.2.0, I will rebuild it in LFS 12.2 with the same configure options except using an install target of